learn-co-curriculum/dsc-xgboost-lab/README.md

 %matplotlib inline
 ```

-The dataset we'll be using for this lab is currently stored in the file `winequality-red.csv`.
+The dataset we'll be using for this lab is currently stored in the file `'winequality-red.csv'`.

-In the cell below, use pandas to import the dataset into a dataframe, and inspect the head of the dataframe to ensure everything loaded correctly.
+In the cell below, use Pandas to import the dataset into a dataframe, and inspect the `.head()` of the dataframe to ensure everything loaded correctly.

 ```python